-- 1. Set the fan to the desired speed or high for faster defrosting. - 2.
-Select .
-When you select . when you select . the system automatically switches to fresh air mode and turns on the A/C. The A/C indicator will not be displayed if it was off to start with. - 3.
+- 1. Set the fan to the desired speed, or high for faster defrosting. - 2.
+Select ## .
+The system automatically switches to fresh air mode and turns on the A/C. The A/C ON indicator will not be displayed if it was off to start with. - 3.
 Adjust the temperature so the airflow feels warm. - 4.
-To increase airflow to the windshield, close the side vents.
+To increase airflow to the windshield, close the corner vents.

-When you switch to another mode from \(\frac{\pm}{\pm}\), the A/C stays on.
-Press the A/C button to turn it off.
+When you switch to another mode from \(\frac{\pmath}{m} \), the A/C turns off.
+But if it was on to start with, it stays on.